Correa's two homers, 5 RBIs lead Astros' rout of Blue Jays

 Josh Donaldson had two hits, a walk and two errors for Toronto (41-47).

 Two umpires' calls in the top of the top of the first were reversed by video review.
-George Springer picked up an infield hit after being originally called out at first base on a superb bare-handed grab and throw by Donaldson, the Blue Jays' third baseman.
+George Springer picked up an infield hit after being originally called out at first base on a superb bare-handed grab and throw by Donaldson.

-The Astros (60-29) scored five runs in the top of the second, one earned.
+The Astros (60-29) scored five runs (one earned) in the top of the second inning.

 Gurriel hit his 11th homer of the season with one out.
 Alex Bregman doubled and scored on a throwing error by Donaldson on Springer's two-out grounder.
 Altuve followed with his 13th homer and Correa also homered.